viragdombovari/viragdombovari/README.md

 &nbsp;&nbsp;🚧 Exploring frontend and backend development basics

 🎯 Goals for 2024
-&nbsp;&nbsp;Learn and implement web development with HTML, CSS, and JavaScript
+&nbsp;&nbsp;&nbsp;Learn and implement web development with HTML, CSS, and JavaScript
-&nbsp;&nbsp;Deepen understanding of algorithms and data structures
+&nbsp;&nbsp;&nbsp;Deepen understanding of algorithms and data structures
-&nbsp;&nbsp;Build and deploy a personal project for my portfolio
+&nbsp;&nbsp;&nbsp;Build and deploy a personal project for my portfolio

 💡 Fun Facts
-&nbsp;&nbsp;I learned Java programming from scratch through online tutorials.
+&nbsp;&nbsp;&nbsp;I learned Java programming from scratch through online tutorials.
-&nbsp;&nbsp;I have a knack for simplifying complex problems and finding efficient solutions.
+&nbsp;&nbsp;&nbsp;I have a knack for simplifying complex problems and finding efficient solutions.
 ##